alandipert/golf/README.markdown

   with zero redundant code or special effort required.
 (Easier to show than tell, so check out the demo!)

+> __Note:__ Golf uses jQuery extensively.
+You may have a hard time
+> understanding the examples in this document without at least a
+> working knowledge of jQuery scripting.
+Sorry!

 Components
 ----------

-In Golf, screens are constructed of components.
-Components are similar to what would be called "partials" in Rails---independent HTML fragments that can be inserted into the page during construction.
+In Golf, everything is constructed of components.
+Components are similar to what would be called "partials" in Rails---independent interface "units" that can be inserted into the page during construction.
 You can think of Golf components as the elementary particles that make up the user interface.
-No content smaller than a full component can be added to a screen (although there are certain exceptions to this rule), and no content smaller than a full component can be removed.
-All of the HTML elements in a component are under the exclusive control of that component.
+No content smaller than a full component can be added to a page (although there are certain exceptions to this rule), and no content smaller than a full component can be removed.
+All of the HTML elements in a component are under the exclusive control of that component;
 No other component can access them.
 Communication between components occurs through a system of custom events, forming a tight internal API and facilitating a modular, reusable structure.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
-Each of these files is written as though it were the entire document.
+Each of these files is written as though it were the entire document, with no external coupling.
 This is possible because Golf carefully sandboxes the HTML, javascript, and CSS, and restricts any effects and access to the component itself.
 For example, doing

     $(".myclass")